 Abstract

-Random forest regression for continuous outcomes is a popular machine learning method for developing prediction models in research and industry.
-Often in regression modeling, a goal is to reduce the number of variables needed to obtain a prediction, which reduces the burden of data collection and improves efficiency for use in practical settings.
-Several variable selection methods exist for the setting of random forest regression; however, there is limited guidance about preferable methods for different types of datasets.
-Using 59 regression datasets freely available in R packages, we evaluated model performance via R2, model simplicity via the percent reduction in the number of variables selected, and model efficiency via computational run times for many random forest variable selection methods for axis-based and oblique random forests.
-We conducted a subgroup analysis by comparing random forest variable selection methods for datasets that had high versus low number of predictors to sample size ratio.
-We also compared results for different frameworks used in the variable selection and model implementation after variable selection (axis-based, conditional and oblique random forests) and method types (test based versus performance based).
+Random forest (RF) regression is frequently used to develop prediction models for continuous outcomes.
+Variable selection (VS), i.e., selecting a subset of predictor variables to use in prediction models, is also frequently used to improve the prediction accuracy and computational efficiency of RFs and also reduce the burden of data collection.
+Several VS methods leveraging RFs have been proposed, but there is limited evidence to guide decisions on which VS methods may be preferable for different types of datasets.
+Using 59 publicly available datasets, we evaluated 13 VS techniques that leverage RFs.
+Performance of VS was measured via out-of-sample R2 of a RF that used the variables selected by the technique.
+Simplicity of VS was measured via the percent reduction in the number of variables selected versus number of variables available.
+Efficiency was measured via computational time required to complete the VS technique.
+We compared VS techniques by summarizing these three metrics overall and in subgroups based on the type of random forest used for prediction (axis-based or oblique), the number of predictors and observations in training data, and among test based or performance based VS techniques.
 Based on our benchmarking study, the best variable selection methods for most datasets were the method in the R package Boruta and Menze’s method for axis-based random forest models and Menze’s method and permute-oblique for oblique random forest models.
 A significant contribution of this study is the ability to assess different variable selection techniques in the setting of random forest regression for continuous outcomes to identify preferable methods based on applications in expert and intelligent systems using an open science approach.

 Keywords: random forest, variable selection, feature reduction, regression, continuous outcome